 Data science is progressively making its way into every sector of activity.
-Open positions for data scientist or related are increasing and the demand it vastly superior to what the market has to offer.
+Open positions for data scientists or related are increasing and the demand is vastly superior to what the market has to offer.

 However, the specter of the job title Data scientist is very wide and encompass almost orthogonal jobs.
 Some of them require basic knowledge of Microsoft Excel and some others having deployed and used a large Spark cluster.
 Some good answers have already been given on Quora.

 In this article, I will try to classify some of jobs related to data-science.
 This classification is functional and may not be adapted to every company.